 You want a pro who sees the big picture, not just individual fund performance.
 A great financial advisor will evaluate your portfolio performance in light of your risk tolerance and long-term goals, as well as current trends in the stock market.
 Rate of return is important, but it isn’t the only factor to consider.

-Make sure the financial advisor you choose sees the value of a diverse portfolio.
-When maintaining a healthy risk is part of your long-term strategy, your pro will make it a priority to regularly rebalance your funds.
-Different types of mutual funds respond to market trends in different ways.
-When some funds are down, others can pick up the slack with above-average returns.
+Make sure the financial advisor you choose sees the value of a diverse portfolio and regularly rebalances your funds.
+That way, when some funds are down, others can pick up the slack with above-average returns.
 A diversified portfolio will help you grow your investments steadily over time.

 If any advisor wants to put all of your eggs in one basket by investing heavily in individual stocks or market ventures, that’s a warning signal that they’re not the right pro for you.